New Jersey Visitor Visa Attorney

 - Work in the U.S. cannot be controlled by the U.S. entity

-During the application process, you're going to be asked for additional information, including proof that:
+During the application process, you're going to be asked for information in addition to your required documentation.

 - Your stay is for a limited duration of time